GaloisInc/daedalus/docs-src/source/tutorial/extended-ex-chunks.rst

 iTXt
 ^^^^

-The final type of textual data chunk is iTXt, which is used for international text.
+The final type of textual data chunk is iTXt.
+This chunk type is used for international text.
 It consists of the following fields:

 * ``keyword``: Exactly the same as the previous two chunk types
 * ``compression_flag``: A ``FLAG`` indicating whether the text data is